Rushing River Provincial Park

 There's so much to do on the shores of Dogtooth Lake

-The park is loaded with outdoorsy things to do.
-A system of three nature trails provides excellent hiking and you can see wildlife alongside the trails.
+The park is packed with outdoor activities to do.
+A system of three nature trails provides excellent hiking, and you can see wildlife alongside the trails.
 Make sure you have your camera for that image of a deer, fox or bald eagle.

 Rushing River Park also has an Interpretive Centre where you and your kids can learn about the wildlife living in the boreal forest that surrounds you.
 There are two boat launches in the park.
 Kayaks and water bikes are available for rent from the Park Office and the North Side Nook for you and your family to enjoy the water and soak up the sun.

 Wilderness canoeists rejoice as there are six separate canoe routes that you can access from the park.
-These range from around 30 kilometers to over 100 kilometers in length.
+They range from 32 kilometres to over 103 kilometres in length.
 The fishing along the way would be excellent with walleye, bass, and northern pike abundant in the many freshwater lakes you'll paddle across.

 Canoes for use on the canoe routes for three days or more may also be rented.
 Short-term canoe rentals, complete with delivery, are available at the privately operated Rushing River General Store, less than one kilometre south of the park entrance.